Self-hosting Guide #

 - Try a simple Kubernetes Deployment option penpot-kubernetes.

-- Or try a fully manual installation if you have really special needs.
+- Or try a fully manual installation if you have a really specific use case..
 For help, you can look at the Architecture section and the Docker configuration files.